ez-transform/ezt-core/docs/pages/guides/installation.md

 ## Requirements

-In order to use ezt the following is required:
+In order to use Ezt the following is required:

 * Python 3.7 or newer

 ## Linux

-You can install ezt with pip simply by writing:
+You can install Ezt with pip simply by writing:

     pip install ez-transform

-We recommend installing ezt in a python virtual environment.
+We recommend installing Ezt in a python virtual environment.

 ## MacOS